CIBI-A/mini-task-1/README.md

 ## Project-17:
 ### [Wireless RF Communication](https://circuitdigest.com/microcontroller-projects/wireless-rf-communication-between-arduino-and-raspberry-pi-using-nrf24l01)
+We will use nRF24L01 – 2.4GHz RF Transceiver module with Arduino UNO and Raspberry Pi to establish a wireless communication between them.
 #### Components used
+nRF24L01 RF Module
+Rpi,
+Arduino
 #### How it works
+nRF24L01 modules operate on 2.4GHz (ISM band) with baud rate from 250Kbps to 2Mbps and with proper antennas these modules can transmit and receive signals upto a distance of 100 meters between. .They are half-duplex they can either send or receive data at a time. nRF24L01 IC communicates using the SPI protocol
 #### Implementation
+nRF24L01 is connected with Arduino by SPI interface and LCD is interfaced with I2C protocol.
+Even RPi uses SPI interface to connect nRF24l01.Python 3 will used to program because it already has the library.Message is sent using Raspberry Pi & nRf24l01 and receiving it using Arduino UNO & nRF24l01.
+The message will be printed in the 16x2 LCD.

 ## Project-18:
 ### [Distributed Sensor Network](https://diyodemag.com/projects/distributed_sensor_network)